python/cpython/Doc/extending/newtypes.rst

 ==========

-The Python runtime sees all Python objects as variables of type :c:type:`PyObject\*`.
-A :c:type:`PyObject` is not a very magnificent object - it just contains the refcount and a pointer to the object's "type object".
+The Python runtime sees all Python objects as variables of type :c:type:`PyObject\*`, which serves as a "base type" for all Python objects.
+:c:type:`PyObject` itself only contains the refcount and a pointer to the object's "type object".
 This is where the action is; the type object determines which (C) functions get called when, for instance, an attribute gets looked up on an object or it is multiplied by another object.
 These C functions are called "type methods".

 So, if you want to define a new object type, you need to create a new type object.